tkishimoto/gridalert/README.md

 Dockerfile is available to build a docker image of the gridalert.

     $ git clone https://github.com/tkishimoto/gridalert.git
-    $ cd gridalert
+    $ cd gridalert/container
     $ docker build -t gridalert .
     $ docker run --rm --name gridalert -p 8080:8080 -v {YOUR_DATA_DIRECTORY}:/root/mnt/ -it gridalert

-{YOUR_DATA_DIRECTORY} is a directory path, which contains input data and configuration file described below.
+{YOUR_DATA_DIRECTORY} is a directory path, which contains input data.
 Please see contents of the Dockerfile if you want to install the gridalert to physical machines.
 ## Command line interfaces
 All commands of the gridalert require a configuration file (e.g. conf.ini) for the configparser.

-    $ gridalert {text,vector,cluster,plot,cherrypy,html,alert,all} -c conf.ini
+Details of the configuration file are shown in the next section.

+    $ gridalert {text, vector, cluster, scan, plot, cherrypy, alert}

 * text: extract information from text log files, then store it to database.

+A program need to be developed to parse text logs. template/messages_template.py is an example to parse the /var/log/messages files. execute() method recieves a path to text log, and returns a list of data with the following format.

+    list  = [data0, data1, data2, ...]
+    dataX = [host,     # host name
+             date,     # timestamp ('%Y-%m-%d %H:%M:%S')
+             service,  # service name (e.g. sshd)
+             metadata, # additional information if needed
+             data      # log message,
+             label     # label of data for supervised ML

+A logwatch script for Disk Pool Manager(DPM) is available in the logwatch directory.
+Text analysis programs for the logwatch are also available in the template directory.
+The following configurations are required for the built in analysis for the DPM.

+    [cluster/YOUR_CLUSTER_NAME]
+    text_type = logwatchfine
+    services = dmlite-httpd,dmlite-xrootd,dmlite-other

 * vector: vectorize the text logs.
 * cluster: perform vector clustering.
+* scan: scan hyper parameters for vector and cluster
 * plot: make plots.
 * cherrypy: launch cherrypy for visualization.
-* html: make static html files (under development).
-* alert: alert anomaly events (under development).
+* alert: alert anomaly events.
-* all: do text, vector, cluster, plot, alert.

 Please see gridalert/main.py if you want to use gridalert module directly.